Gardenscapes: New Acres

-Gardenscapes: New Acres is a casual match-3 game, released in 2016 for Android and iOS devices and also on Facebook.
+Gardenscapes: New Acres is a casual, narrative, match-3 game, released in 2016 for Android and iOS devices and also on Facebook.

 Gameplay

 The original version of Gardenscapes, which was released for Microsoft Windows in October 2009, and was later released on OS X, iOS, Android, the Nintendo DS and 3DS, was a hidden objects game in which the player runs a B&B hotel.
-A sequel - Gardenscapes 2, was released in April 2013.
+Two sequels, Gardenscapes 2, which was released in April 2013, and Gardenscapes – Mansion Makeover are also part of the series.